browserless/browserless/bin/scaffold/README.md

 ## Disabling Routes

 You can disable access to core routes by specifying the route names you want to disable in a file named `disabled-routes.ts`.
 Browserless will scan all directories for a file named as such, and disable the named classes exported by this file.
+The alternative is to create a `browserless` property in your package.json file that contains a `disabledRoutes` string pointing to the relative path of your disabled routes file.

 For example, if you want to disable all metrics, config, and session information your `src/disabled-routes.ts` file would look like this: